How to Calculate Heart Rate Zones (and Why They Matter)

 Why Zone Minutes Matter More Than Steps

-Guidelines: The CDC and AHA recommend about 150 minutes of moderate or 75 minutes of vigorous cardio per week — with vigorous minutes counting double.
+Guidelines: The CDC and AHA recommend about 150 minutes of moderate or 75 minutes of vigorous cardio per week—vigorous minutes count as double toward those totals.

 The Science in Plain English

-• Aerobic fitness & longevity: Dr. Kenneth Cooper’s research showed aerobic fitness—not steps—is one of the best predictors of longevity.
+- Aerobic fitness & longevity: Dr. Kenneth Cooper’s research showed that aerobic fitness—not steps—is a powerful predictor of long-term health.

-• Intervals work: Norwegian researchers Helgerud & Hoff discovered that short, high-intensity intervals improve endurance faster than long, easy workouts.
+- Intervals work: Norwegian researchers Helgerud & Hoff demonstrated that short, high-intensity intervals improve endurance faster than long, easy efforts.

-Bottom line: Intensity = adaptation.
+Bottom line: Intensity drives adaptation.
 That’s how you build an athletic heart.

 Where HupSix Fits In

-HupSix is built to keep your heart in the moderate-to-vigorous zones where real cardio adaptation happens.
-That’s why 30 minutes often adds up to about 40–50 minutes of “cardio credit” — those vigorous minutes count double toward weekly goals.
+Each guided session is 6 rounds in 30 minutes.
+The format keeps you engaged and in the moderate-to-vigorous zones where real cardio adaptation happens.
+In testing with chest-strap monitors, a 30-minute HupSix class often adds up to about 40–50 minutes of “cardio credit” because vigorous minutes count double toward weekly goals.

 FAQ